 Currently, a license is required for the distribution of fund products (including publicly raised fund products and privately raised products) in China.
-Hywin Fund Distribution Co., Ltd. has obtained a fund distribution license from China Securities Regulatory Commission ("CSRC"), and we distribute all the publicly raised fund products and some privately raised products through this subsidiary.
+Our subsidiary, Hywin Fund Distribution Co., Ltd., has obtained a fund distribution license from China Securities Regulatory Commission ("CSRC"), and we distribute all the publicly raised fund products and some privately raised products through this subsidiary.
 For the rest of the privately raised products, we may collect distribution commissions in the form of advisory service fees under advisory service agreements with fund managers which is not prohibited by the current applicable laws and regulations.
 We also distribute exchange administered products sourced from local financial exchanges.
-However, as the wealth management services industry and asset management industry in China is at an early stage of development, there are substantial uncertainties regarding the interpretation and application of the relevant laws and regulations, and new applicable laws and regulations may be adopted to address issues that arise from time to time or to require additional licenses and permits for distribution of fund products, exchange administered products, and other type of products we may distribute in the future.
-For example, on February 22, 2019, the CSRC released an exposure draft of the Supervision Measures on Publicly Raised Securities Investment Funds Sales Agencies, or the Draft Sales Agency Measure, and its implementation rules, pursuant to which, among others, marketing and promoting funds with securities investments are deemed to be fund selling activities, thus requiring a security and future operation license.
-If the Draft Sales Agency Measure comes into effect, our non-licensed subsidiaries that provide advisory services under advisory service agreements may be required to apply for a security and future operation license for providing such advisory services.
+However, as the wealth management services industry and asset management industry in China are at an early stage of development, there are substantial uncertainties regarding the interpretation and application of the relevant laws and regulations, and new applicable laws and regulations may be adopted to address issues that arise from time to time or to require additional licenses and permits for distribution of fund products, exchange administered products, and other type of products we may distribute in the future.
+For example, on August 28, 2020, the CSRC issued the Supervision Measures on Publicly Raised Securities Investment Funds Sales Agencies, or the Sales Agency Measure, effective from October 1, 2020, and its implementation rules, pursuant to which, among others, marketing and promoting funds, opening fund transaction accounts for investors, handling the offering, subscription and redemption of fund units as well as providing inquiry about the information on fund transaction accounts, with securities investments are deemed to be fund selling activities, thus requiring a security and future operation license.

-In addition, fund managers managing privately raised funds are required to register with AMAC, unregistered individuals or institutions are not permitted to conduct securities investment activities under the names of "funds" or "asset management."
+In addition, fund managers managing privately raised funds are required to register with AMAC, and unregistered individuals or institutions are not permitted to conduct securities investment activities under the names of "funds" or "asset management."
 To comply with PRC laws, we conduct our asset management business through licensed fund managers.
 Any violation of CSRC or AMAC regulation would negatively impact our registration with AMAC.
 We cannot assure you that we will be able to maintain our qualification to distribute fund products.
 Furthermore, new laws and regulations may impose additional restrictions on our business operations.
-For example, in December 2019, the AMAC, amended the Notice regarding Filing of Private Investment Fund, or the Filing Notice, which provides that, among others, private investment funds should not make debt investments.
+For example, in December 2019, the AMAC amended the Notice regarding Filing of Private Investment Fund, or the Filing Notice, which provides that, among others, private investment funds should not make debt investments.
 If the underlying assets of a private investment funds are debt, such private investment funds will not be able to complete the filing with the AMAC.

 We cannot assure you that we will be able to maintain our existing licenses, qualifications or permits, renew any of them when their current term expires or obtain additional licenses necessary for our future business expansion.
 If we are unable to maintain and renew one or more of our current licenses and permits, or obtain such renewals or additional licenses requisite for our future business expansion on commercially reasonable terms, our operations and prospects could be materially disrupted.
 We have engaged in frequent dialogues with relevant regulatory authorities in China in an effort to stay abreast of developments of the regulatory environment.
-However, if new PRC regulations promulgated in the future require that we obtain additional licenses or permits in order to continue to conduct our business operations, there is no guarantee that we would be able to obtain such licenses or permits in a timely fashion, or at all.
-If any of these occurs, our business, financial condition and prospects would be materially and adversely affected.
+However, if new PRC regulations promulgated in the future require that we obtain additional licenses or permits in order to continue to conduct our business operations, there is no guarantee that we would be able to obtain such licenses or permits in a timely manner, or at all.
+If any of these occurs, our business, financial condition and prospects would be materially and adversely affected